 • ensuring that upon appointment Non-Executive Directors receive a formal letter of appointment setting out what is expected of them, and what training might be required, and • making recommendations to the Board on the reappointment of any Non-Executive Directors, including a review of their performance, contributions to date and ability to commit enough time to the role.

-Stephen Foss was appointed to the Committee in early 2016, Chris Jenkins in January 2017 and Alex Snow in May 2017.
+Chris Jenkins was appointed to the Committee in January 2017 and Alex Snow in May 2017.
 Chris Jenkins oversaw the recruitment process for additional Non-Executive Directors to boost the independence and specific skill requirements of the Board.

 This Committee is structured in line with the Code’s recommendations that a majority of the Committee’s members are independent; and the Chairman chairs this Committee.